What are Real Time Messaging Apps?

 Those that connect people to machines, like logistics monitoring platforms and IoT control suites.

-Connecting people through remote interactions and live events
+Real-time messaging connects people through remote interactions and live events

 One of the strongest use-cases for real-time messaging is chat.
 Chat apps inherently set out to connect the people that use them, and the immediacy of a chat experience — ensured by real-time communication— is a crucial part of helping remote, text-based conversations feel like genuine interpersonal interactions.

-And, in sensitive use cases like telemedicine, the immediacy and authenticity of chat drives positive care outcomes by creating a space for patients and doctors to share honest communication.
+And, in sensitive use cases like telemedicine, the immediacy and authenticity of real-time chat drives positive care outcomes by creating a space for patients and doctors to share honest communication.

 Importantly, it's not only humans that benefit from real-time messaging.
 It is also essential for autonomous, distributed, or smart devices that must work in tandem to achieve a common goal, and that must report their status out in a way that users can understand and act upon.
-IoT device control, industrial process monitoring, and even medical monitoring services like PubNub customer Hearo make use of real-time messaging to:
+IoT device control, industrial process monitoring, and even medical monitoring services like PubNub customer Hearo make use of real-time messaging APIs to:

 Drive processes that depend on intrinsically unpredictable events, like adjusting sprinkler water usage based on fluctuating outdoor temperatures.